Treaty of Paris (1898): U.S. ratification

 In the Senate, there were four main schools of thought on U.S. imperialism that influenced the debate on the treaty's ratification.
 Republicans generally supported the treaty, but those opposed either aimed to defeat the treaty or exclude the provision that stipulated the acquisition of the Philippines.
-Most Democrats favored expansion as well, particularly in the South.
+Most Democrats, particularly in the South, opposed expansion.
 A minority of Democrats also favored the treaty on the basis of ending the war and granting independence to Cuba and the Philippines.
 During the Senate debate on ratification, Senators George Frisbie Hoar and George Graham Vest were outspoken opponents.
 Hoar stated:

 Some anti-expansionists stated that the treaty committed the United States to a course of empire and violated the most basic tenets of the constitution.
 They argued that neither the Congress nor the President had the right to pass laws that governed colonial peoples who were not represented by lawmakers.

 Some Senate expansionists supported the treaty and reinforced such views by arguing:

 Expansionists said that the Constitution applied only to citizens, an idea that was later supported by the Supreme Court in the Insular Cases.

 As the Senate debate continued, Andrew Carnegie and former President Grover Cleveland petitioned the Senate to reject the treaty.
 Both men adamantly opposed such imperialist policies and participated in the American Anti-Imperialist League, along with other such prominent members as Mark Twain and Samuel Gompers.

 Fighting erupted between Filipino and American forces in Manila on February 4, and quickly escalated into a battle between armies.
 This changed the course of debate in the Senate in favor of ratification.
 The treaty was eventually approved on February 6, 1899, by a vote of 57 to 27, just over the two-thirds majority required.
 Only two Republicans voted against ratification: George Frisbie Hoar of Massachusetts and Eugene Pryor Hale of Maine.
 Senator Nelson W. Aldrich had opposed entry into the Spanish–American War but supported McKinley after it began.
 He played a central role in winning the treaty's two-thirds majority ratification.